supermasita/uft/README.md

-THIS README IS BEING CREATED
+# THIS PROJECT IS DEPRECATED - It will be soon replaced by a new one, based on Python3, FFMPEG and MySQL.

-# UNATTENDED FFMPEG TRANSCODER
+## UNATTENDED FFMPEG TRANSCODER
 https://github.com/supermasita/uft

 WORD OF WARNING: